E.T. (song): Commercial performance

 On the Billboard Mainstream Top 40 (Pop Songs), "E.T." set a record for most weekly plays in the 18-year history of the chart: for the tracking week of April 25 – May 1, 2011, Nielsen Broadcast Data Systems registered 12,330 plays over its 131 stations—an average of 94 plays per station.
 This figure rewrote Perry's previous record held with "California Gurls" in July 2010 (12,159).
+It went to set a new record the next week with 12,361 spins.
 That record was later broken yet again by Perry, when her single "Last Friday Night (T.G.I.F.)" registered 12,468 plays for the week dated August 13, 2011.
 Meanwhile, on the Rhythmic Airplay Chart, she achieved her first number-one hit, a rare feat for female pop artists considering she was the third to ever do so.

 In other Billboard charts, "E.T." reached number two on the Adult Pop Songs chart, and the top 20 on the Adult Contemporary and Latin Pop Songs charts.
 Its highest sales week according to Nielsen SoundScan came in its fourth week at the summit of the Billboard Hot 100, where it sold 344,000 copies following its American Idol performance.
 The song sold over 300,000 digital copies in a week four times, becoming one of four songs in history to achieve this.
 The song sold three million digital copies by May 2011, becoming Perry's sixth song to achieve the feat, more than any other artist in digital history.
 The song sold four million in digital sales by July 2011, Perry's fifth song to reach this mark, no other artist had more than three 4 million-sellers.
 "E.T." was the highest selling track for the first half of 2011.
 The song is Perry's fourth and West's first song to reach the five million range which, for Perry is more than any other female artist in digital history.
 As of August 2020, the song has sold six million copies in the US.

 The song re-entered the Canadian Hot 100 at number 18 following its single release and topped the chart in its twelfth week, on May 7, 2011.
-In the British isles, the single peaked at number three in its eighth week on the UK Singles Chart, becoming her eighth top ten hit there, while reaching number three in Scotland and number five in Ireland.
+In the British Isles, the single peaked at number three in its eighth week on the UK Singles Chart, becoming her eighth top ten hit there while reaching number three in Scotland and number five in Ireland.
 It reached the top ten in Austria (7), Germany (9), Italy (9), France (10), and became a top twenty hit in the Walloon region of Belgium (14), Denmark (12), Finland (15), Norway (13), Sweden (12), and Switzerland (14).
 Elsewhere in Europe, the song charted in its solo version at number 18 on the Slovak airplay chart, 20 on the Czech airplay chart, 27 on the Dutch Top 40, and 28 on the Greek airplay chart.
+As of May 2022, "E.T." has sold 13 million copies worldwide.